Cybeni/og-docs/docs/full-documentation/gateway.md

     // parse JSON
     // authenticate session
     // load & update round state
-    // instantiate a dynamic "GameEvent" class for the chosen game
+    // instantiate a dynamic "RoundEvent" class for the chosen game
     // publish to NATS if needed
     // catch any errors and send them back to the client });